- Absence and Tardy Reporting

 Recognizing that the behavior of some students may be so disruptive that it interferes with school purposes or educational functions of the school corporation, school officials may find it necessary to remove a student from the school.
 In this event and in accordance with the provisions of IC 20-33-8 the following actions can be taken:

-- EXPULSION: In accordance with the due process procedures defined in this policy a student may be expelled from school for a period of no longer than the remainder of the current semester plus the following semester, with the exception of a violation of rule 12 listed under the grounds for Suspension and Expulsion in this policy.
+- Expulsion: In accordance with the due process procedures defined in this policy a student may be expelled from school for a period no longer than the remainder of the current semester plus the following semester, with the exception of a violation of rule 13 listed under the grounds for Suspension and Expulsion in this policy.

 Grounds for suspension or expulsion are student misconduct or substantial disobedience.
 Examples of student misconduct or substantial disobedience include, but are not limited to:

-- Using violence, force, noise, coercion, threat, intimidation, fear, passive resistance, harassment or other comparable conduct constituting an interference with school purposes or urging other students to engage in such contact.
-The following enumeration is only illustrative and limited to the type of conduct prohibited by this subdivision.
+- Using violence, force, noise, coercion, threat, intimidation, fear, passive resistance, harassment or other comparable conduct constituting an interference with school purposes or urging other students to engage in such conduct.
+The following enumeration is only illustrative and not limited to the type of conduct prohibited by this subdivision:

 - Setting fire to or damaging any school building or property.